Pet Obesityfacts about obesity and how to help our pets

 Why Obesity Matters

-In general, we want to be able to see a waist from both the side and top of dogs and cats.
-We want to be able to feel ribs with gentle rubbing, but not see them (there are a few breed exceptions where seeing ribs is normal).
+We generally want to see a waist from both the side and top of dogs and cats.
+We want to be able to feel ribs with gentle rubbing but not see them (there are a few breed exceptions where seeing ribs is normal).

 Sometimes a good food isn’t enough for your pet to lose weight and other more aggressive options can be used.